Miscellaneous Questions #19

 You use this data at your own risk.
 I am not responsible for any damage arising from the use or misuse of this data.

-In the 5.56 the lightest load that will exit the barrel reliably with M193 Ball 55-gr. bullet is 4 grs. of Unique or 3 grs. of Bullseye, which is subsonic.
+In the 5.56 the lightest load that will exit an M16 barrel reliably with M193 Ball 55-gr. bullet is 4 grs. of Unique or 3 grs. of Bullseye, which are subsonic.
 You must start with lightly oiled bore and wipe the bore again every ten rounds to keep from "sticking" one in the bore, as you loose all bore pressure as the bullet passes the gas port, and if you don't accelerate the bullet enough it will stick between the gas port and the flash suppressor.
 Loads of 5 grs. of Unique or 4 grs. of Bullseye will exit more reliably, but are louder.

 In the M14 for use with the issue 12-inch twist barrel the 110-gr.
 FMJ .30 carbine bullet and 5 grs. of Bullseye or 6 grs. of Unique works well.
 You don't need to turn the spindle valve off, as the White-cutoff system doesn't bleed off all the muzzle pressure.
 The M80 or M118 boattail bullets do not stabilize very well and aren't very accurate at subsonic velocities in the 12-inch twist and require at least 10-inch twist.
-You can use a 150-gr. flatnosed .30-30 bullet with good results by using 6 grs. of Bullseye or 7 grs. of Unique.
+You can use a 150-gr. flatnosed .30-30 bullet with good results though, using 6 grs. of Bullseye or 7 grs. of Unique.
 This charge will work OK with an M80 or M118 bullet if you have a 10-inch twist.
 You can also use 9-11 grs. of #2400.
-Reportedly 6 gr (the absolute minimum load) of Red Dot and up to 7 or 8 grs will work well using 165 or 168 gr jacketedbullets
+Reportedly 6 gr (the absolute minimum load) of Red Dot and up to 7 or 8 grs will work well using 165 or 168 gr jacketed bullets.

 For some further information on subsonic loads see the following websites.